-We see frequently that sites share their wholesale Standard Operating Procedures aka SOPs, which in some cases can be a good thing… if the wholesale SOPs are of a high quality and are tailored for the specific site… or a significant problem if they are wholesale SOPs for a different business model, or out of date.
+We see frequently that sites share their wholesale Standard Operating Procedures aka SOPs.
+This can be a good thing if the wholesale SOPs are of a high quality and are tailored for the specific site, or a significant problem if they are for a different business model or out of date (not following current guidelines).

 If you are a pharmacy wholesaler with GDP SOPs that mention a warehouse (and you have three storage shelves) or a fork lift truck, you may find yourself in hot water.

 The three most common deviations noted by the MHRA as of February 2015;

 Lack of or inadequate written procedures

 Failure to implement the new EU Guidelines of 7th March 2013 on Good Distribution Practice of Medicinal Products for Human Use (2013/C 68/01) as amended.

 So… two of the three most common deficiencies touch on quality documents and SOPs.

 How do you create a good quality management system?
 How do you get some decent SOPs?